Yandex Cloud

 4. Place the configuration file in a separate working directory and specify the parameter values.
 If you did not add the authentication credentials to environment variables, specify them in the configuration file.

-5. In your current working directory, create a .tf file with the following content:
+5. In the same working directory, place a .tf file with the following contents:

 resource "yandex_mdb_opensearch_cluster" "old" { }